-Use Your DNA to Rediscover Your English Heritage
+Use Your DNA to Pinpoint Your English Origin

 A commercial 37 marker Y chromosome DNA test will potentially provide one with the names of many hundreds of individuals with whom one shares a common male ancestor, but what often perplexes people is how one can match many individuals with different Surnames?
 The answer is quite simple.
-Roughly 1,000 years ago one’s direct medieval male ancestor, the first for example to call himself ‘Townsend’ was living in close proximity to others with whom he was related but who assumed other surnames like Smith, Chadwick and Hull.
+Roughly 1,000 years ago one’s direct medieval male ancestor, the first for example to call himself ‘Bennett’ was living in close proximity to others with whom he was related but who assumed other surnames like Seymour, Coad and French.
 Given that 1,000 years have passed since surnames were adopted, there will be many descendants of these individuals some of whom today will undergo DNA testing.
 Hence the surnames of one’s medieval ancestor’s neighbours will be reflected in today’s DNA test results.

 To view a short You Tube video tutorial demonstrating how to make sense of your own DNA results click here, or you can read a Case Study!
 Not had a DNA test?
 Then click on the 'Are You A Warrior' banner on this webpage (top right) and select the Y-DNA37 test.
 If you have had a Y-DNA test then contact me (Dr Tyrone Bowes) by clicking here.
 The Consultation is FREE.